 - Cortical visual impairment: lawsuit argues that damage to the brain caused eye damage or permanent blindness.

-When this listeriosis is transmitted via the mother’s vaginal tract, the newborn usually appears to be fine and even has good Apgar scores, but within a few hours or days, the baby becomes gravely ill.
+When listeriosis is transmitted via the mother’s vaginal tract, the newborn usually appears to be fine and even has good Apgar scores, but within a few hours or days, the baby becomes gravely ill.

 During pregnancy, antibiotics are given to treat the mother.
 In most cases of in vitro infection, the antibiotics also prevent infection of the fetus or newborn.
 Antibiotics are also given to babies who are born with listeriosis; however, these little ones can get severe complications that are difficult to treat.
 In addition, we know of cases where diagnosis of the newborn was delayed to the detriment of the child.